 Why we should design spaces that are upgradable and adaptable to match the ever-changing organization.
 Typically, organizations construct new or update space for their employees as a capital investment.
 While intended to serve the purpose for the long-term, the reality is as organizations evolve, the space remains stagnant.
 Then a decade or more later, funds […]

 If our five senses determine how we perceive the world, brick-and-mortar businesses should plan experiential moments that leverage all the power of our senses to create a brand impression.
 This is where physical retail has the most significant advantage over online.
 And since there are millions of combinations, each retailer can deliver a brand promise that is memorable — an impression beyond location, quality, price, selection and service.

 Balancing Individual preferences and team priorities The core challenge in almost all workplace renovation projects is to strike the right balance among individual preferences, team priorities, and the constraints presented by the building.
 Individuals are habitual.
-They resolve uncertainty and complexity in their work by seeking out the harbor of predictability, wherever they can find […]
+They resolve uncertainty and complexity in their work by seeking out the harbor of predictability, wherever they can […]

 Companies have long focused on fostering collaboration among employees, envisioning it as a solution to lagging innovation.
 To that end, architects have designed more and more open workspaces, where employees now easily and frequently interact.
 But it turns out that while this enhanced collaboration has improved bottom line results, it hasn’t necessarily generated the new […]

 Behavior is not a linear equation Space is a tool that can be used subtly and successfully to shift the behaviors of individuals, alter the cultures of organizations, and beneficially impact the bottom line.
 It’s trickle-up economics—the notion that organizational performance is the collective product of individual experiences.
 That said, people are complex creatures and […]